symfony/symfony-docs/deployment.rst

     This is another native PHP rewrite of Capistrano, with some ready recipes for Symfony.

+`Automate`_
+    A deployment tool written in php.
+Automate is based on a yaml configuration file.

 Bundles
     There are some `bundles that add deployment features`_ directly into your Symfony console.